Testing Steam Boiler LWCO's

 Testing Float Style LWCO

-I have been asked many times through the years what the proper way to test a float type low water cut-off (LWCO).
-Early in my career which has been 43+ years now, I was taught the improper way of testing float type LWCO's.
-A float type LWCO usually has a valve on the bottom to flush the valve that allows cleaning and proper operation of the float.
+I have been asked many times through the years what the proper way to test a float-type low water cut-off (LWCO).
+Early in my career, which has now spanned over 43 years, I was taught the improper way of testing float-type LWCOs.
+A float-type LWCO typically features a valve at the bottom to flush the float, allowing for cleaning and proper operation.
 When flushing the LWCO, the rapid release of water flushed dirt from the float chamber of the LWCO.

 Below are two distinct types of float type LWCO's manufactured by McDonnell Miller.

-This is required every week or two dependent on the manufacturer's directions.
+This is required every week or two, depending on the manufacturer's directions.
 This would be done by opening the yellow handle until the water runs clear.
 This usually is about 5 - 10 seconds or slightly longer.
-If you do this while the boiler is running it should shut down as the float drops when the water is quickly evacuated.
+If you do this while the boiler is running, it should shut down as the float drops when the water is quickly evacuated.

-The reason is, as the water evacuates quickly it is not how the boiler will operate during normal operation.
+The reason is that, as the water evacuates quickly, it is not how the boiler will operate during normal operation.

-During the boiler operation the water level will drop slowly, not quickly.
+During the boiler operation, the water level will drop slowly, not quickly.
 Thus, the float could hang up when the level drops slowly.
-The proper way to test the float type LWCO is slowly drain water slowly from the bottom of the boiler.
-As the water drops slowly instead of quickly from the float chamber, there is a better chance to determine if LWCO will shut the boiler down.
-It simulate's the normal operation of the boiler.
+The proper way to test the float-type LWCO is to drain water from the bottom of the boiler slowly.
+As the water drops slowly instead of quickly from the float chamber, there is a better chance to determine if the LWCO will shut the boiler down.
+It simulates the normal operation of the boiler.